isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-04-post-from-pauper-to-philanthropist-the-tan-tock-seng-story.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Vol-12-issue-4/from-pauper-to-philanthropist/Sueann.png">
-	<b>Sue-Ann Chia </b>is a journalist with over 15 years experience covering politics and current affairs at various newspapers, including "The Straits Times" and "Today".
+	<b>Sue-Ann Chia </b>is a journalist with over 15 years experience covering politics and current affairs at various newspapers, including <i>The Straits Times</i> and <i>Today</i>.
 She is currently the Associate Director at the Asia Journalism Fellowship and a Director at The Nutgraf, a boutique writing and media consultancy.</div>

 <a href="https://biblioasia.nlb.gov.sg/vol-12/issue-4/jan-mar-2017/"><center>Back to Issue</center></a>